-In parallel with our efforts to enhance patient access to our existing medicines and vaccines, we are also committed to accelerating broader patient access to our future innovations by developing Global Access Plans (GAPs) at an early stage of clinical development for all our R&D pipeline assets.
+We are committed to accelerating broader patient access to our future innovations by developing Global Access Plans (GAPs) at an early stage of clinical development for all our R&D pipeline assets.
 Our ambition is to make our innovative products available within two years after first launch wherever we can make an impact on patients, and when external conditions allow.

-This ambition was shared in a public announcement made in 2021 as part of our renewed commitment to society.
-Our GAPs systematically explore the opportunity for establishing access models and conditions as early as Phase II, after proof of concept (POC), in order to consider all potential solutions for broader patient access at scale beyond the usual commercial approaches in baseline countries:
+Our GAPs systematically explore the opportunity for establishing access models and conditions as early as Phase II, after proof of concept (PoC), in order to consider all potential solutions for broader patient access at scale beyond the usual commercial approaches in baseline countries:

-- focusing on geographies where a significant unmet medical need remains, and the healthcare ecosystem can support safe integration of innovations into clinical practices; - adapting actions alongside the value chain: R&D, manufacturing and supply, regulatory pathways, pricing and reimbursement conditions, as well as building health system infrastructure and capabilities to ensure patients have effective access to care and appropriate use of our products; and - developing access models adapted to local specificities.
+- focusing on geographies where a significant unmet medical need remains, and the healthcare ecosystem can support safe integration of innovations into clinical practices; - adapting actions alongside the value chain; R&D, manufacturing and supply, regulatory pathways, pricing and reimbursement conditions, as well as building health system infrastructure and capabilities to ensure patients have effective access to care and appropriate use of our products; and - developing access models tailored to local specificities.

 The responsibility for developing a GAP lies in the business units for their respective assets, including key global functions and markets specialists, and GAPs are fully embedded in the global brand strategy.
 Our methodology enables the business to define which assets or countries to prioritize, and which offering is best suited for these assets and geographies.
-The methodology includes all the steps, implications, and issues to solve alongside the value chain including R&D, and more particularly clinical trial site localization; manufacturing and supply; regulatory pathways; legal considerations; healthcare capability-building; and the go-to-market model.
+The methodology includes all the steps, implications, and issues to solve alongside the value chain including R&D, and more particularly clinical trial site localization; manufacturing and supply; regulatory pathways; legal considerations; healthcare capabilitybuilding; and the go-to-market model.

-As of December 2023, 8 Global Access Plans have been initiated or developed, covering more than 12 indications.
-Sanofi will continue to develop GAPs for future assets when they reach Phase II of clinical development.
+As of December 2024, 12 Global Access Plans have been initiated or developed, covering more than 15 indications.
+We will continue to develop GAPs for future assets when they reach Phase II of clinical development.